George Sirian

-George Sirian (1818 – December 21, 1891) was a Greek war orphan brought into the United States aboard the USS Constitution ("Old Ironsides").
+George Sirian (c.
+1818 – December 21, 1891) was a Greek war orphan brought into the United States aboard the USS Constitution ("Old Ironsides").
 He served in the United States Navy with distinction for over fifty years, first as an ordinary seaman, and later as a warrant officer with the rank of Gunner.

 Biography

-Sirian was born in 1818 on the Greek island of Psara.
+Sirian was born in about 1818 on the Greek island of Psara, then part of the Ottoman Empire.
 During the Greek War of Independence, at age six, he witnessed the slaughter of his native Greek countrymen at the hands of Ottoman Turks.
 His mother was able to rescue him by placing him on a boat which was heading out to sea, escaping the onslaught of Ottoman troops, before she was killed herself.

 Rescued by United States Navy observers sent there by President James Monroe, the young refugee spent the next three years serving as either a cabin boy or powder monkey.
 This way the crew was able to keep him aboard with unofficial duties until he was of legal age to enlist in the Navy on his own.
 In these unofficial positions, Sirian was able to enlist in the Navy a few years later aboard the USS Constitution, which had periodically patrolled the area for years.
 The ship had been near Chios during the earlier part of the fighting between the Turks and Greeks.
 Its captain had orders not to interfere in the Greek struggle with the Ottoman Turks and was not allowed to shelter refugees.
 The only way that Sirian could remain aboard was by joining the Navy.

 After about 13 years of service as an enlisted sailor, Sirian was promoted to the warrant officer rank of Gunner on April 20, 1837.
 During the American Civil War Sirian distinguished himself as a gunnery instructor at the United States Naval Academy.
 Sirian was the only man to serve aboard the Constitution on three separate tours of duty.
 One of these tours of duty included Constitution's epic around the world voyage from 1844 to 1846.
 On July 30, 1872 he was assigned to the steam sloop USS Idaho.